ibm-cloud-docs/vpc/vpn-create-server.md

 {: #creating-vpn-server-ui}
 {: ui}

-To create a VPN server in the console:
+To create a VPN server in the console, follow these steps:

 1. Complete all prerequisites in the "Before you begin" section.
 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.